- 1. Getting Started

 By default, Mautic will determine the top colors extracted from the snapshot.
 Four colors are currently supported for primary color, text color, button color, and button text color.

 Again this will vary based on the selected focus/goal and style is chosen.
-Some support a headline and a tagline while some suppor tonly a headline due to space constraints.
-If the goal is to collect data, a list of forms will be availble to choose from.
+Some support a headline and a tagline while some support only a headline due to space constraints.
+If the goal is to collect data, a list of forms will be available to choose from.
 Remember that the form should be simple.

-Inserting a focus item into a website is a simply as copying one line of code and inserting into your page's source.
-After creating the focus item, view it's details page where you can see engagement graphs and other detailed information.
+Inserting a focus item into a website is as simple as copying one line of code and inserting it into your page's source.
+After creating the focus item, view its details page where you can see engagement graphs and other detailed information.
 On the right, you'll see a "Focus Installation" box that includes the line of code needed.
 Click on it, copy, then paste it into your website's source before the closing body tag if possible.